jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## What's Your Conclusion, Stargazer

-I wanted to write _Black Mirror_ stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society.
+I wanted to write _Black Mirror_ stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society because they'd dead-set on building a new and better world.

-I'd love to show you how today's geeks will bring people out of the Matrix and into the era of mass-collaboration.
-Roofers will learn to use drones, cleaners to use IR cameras, craftsmen to use 3D printers.
-Because of majicians, the middle-class will like their jobs and give their kids a brighter future on a newly empowered Main Street.

 I'd love to show how the new economy is where everyone lives a compelling story worthy of a Netflix series.
-When ordinary people believe in Techvolution, old rivalries die, and people have a simple definition, good and bad, right and wrong.
+When ordinary people believe in Techvolution, old rivalries between race and religions die off, because everyone is the hero of their own story.

-Like in any story from Star Wars, Harry Potter, to polar bears trying to survive, whoever helps you is a protagonist, and whoever gets in your way is an antagonist.
+And that gives us all a new definition of good guys and bad guys.
+Simple put, whoever helps you live a better, happier, more free life is a protagonist, and whoever gets in your way is an antagonist.

 <div class="center">
 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div></div>
 <figcaption>An idealized view of digital mass-collaboration and the Life Star.
 Credit: <a href="https://www.youtube.com/channel/UCV9RoEcgAO1Uc7oxZGS8Lkw/videos">Cities: Skylines.</a> <a href="https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad">Reader Mode.</a></figcaption>

-I want to write all this stuff, but I haven't.
+I want to write all these stories, but I haven't.
 This book has been informative enough.
 At the start, I asked, "are you happy?"
 Now you have to ask yourself, "Am I going to do something about it?"

 If the Industrial Age, Left/Right politics, and economics of mass-production don't end with you, then when do they end?

 The fate of your life, your kids, and your society rests on the simple question.
 Are you on a mission to replace the player god in the sky?
 Will COVID-19 be what finally makes us update our culture to all the fantastic possibilities of modern technology?

-To defeat Darth Blockbuster, you never even have to talk to him.
-All you must do is evolve humanity's cyborgology with new open-source tools:
+You, me, everyone can defeat Darth Blockbuster.
+All we must do is evolve humanity's cyborgology with new open-source tools:

 - ~~Renting DVDs~~
 - ~~Calling a taxi-cab~~
 - ~~Writing directions on napkins~~
 - Pandemic plans
-- Work from home software and access
+- Work from home software
 - Simple government regulations
 - Confusing mortgage contracts
 - Car accidents